 Dr. Benner is the Founding Director and Senior Mentor/Teacher of CASCADIA LIVING WISDOM SCHOOL.
 He is an internationally known depth psychologist, author, and transformational coach whose life’s work has been directed toward facilitating not merely healing or even growth but the unfolding of the self associated with a journey of awakening and transformation.
-David has authored or edited 28 books that have been translated into 21 foreign languages.
+David has authored or edited 28 books that have been translated into 21 foreign languages and sold over 500,000 copies.
 He has held faculty appointments at numerous universities, colleges and seminaries in North America and has lectured and led workshops and retreats in more than 30 countries around the world.
 Beyond his work in psychology, spirituality and wisdom teaching his other principal interests are walking, sailing, cycling, stand up paddleboarding, jazz, good food and soulful conversation.
 David can be engaged in conversation about awakening, wisdom and transformation at www.linkedin.com/groups/8544380.